Eastern Illinois visits Jefferson and No. 4 Iowa State - WTOP News

 Ames, Iowa; Sunday, 1 p.m.
 EST

-BOTTOM LINE: No. 4 Iowa State faces Eastern Illinois after Joshua Jefferson scored 24 points in Iowa State’s 66-62 win against the Iowa Hawkeyes.
+BOTTOM LINE: No. 4 Iowa State hosts Eastern Illinois after Joshua Jefferson scored 24 points in Iowa State’s 66-62 win against the Iowa Hawkeyes.

-The Cyclones have gone 5-0 at home.
-Iowa State has an 8-0 record against teams over .500.
+The Cyclones have gone 5-0 in home games.
+Iowa State ranks third in the Big 12 with 18.3 assists per game led by Jefferson averaging 5.0.

 The Panthers are 0-5 on the road.
-Eastern Illinois has a 1-5 record against teams over .500.
+Eastern Illinois is 1-4 in games decided by 10 or more points.

-Iowa State makes 53.8% of its shots from the field this season, which is 6.7 percentage points higher than Eastern Illinois has allowed to its opponents (47.1%).
-Eastern Illinois averages 61.8 points per game, 2.5 fewer than the 64.3 Iowa State allows.
+Iowa State scores 91.7 points, 15.0 more per game than the 76.7 Eastern Illinois gives up.
+Eastern Illinois has shot at a 40.9% rate from the field this season, 1.9 percentage points less than the 42.8% shooting opponents of Iowa State have averaged.

 TOP PERFORMERS: Jefferson is scoring 18.2 points per game and averaging 6.5 rebounds for the Cyclones.
-Milan Momcilovic is averaging 17.5 points and 3.0 rebounds while shooting 54.4%.
+Milan Momcilovic is averaging 3.9 made 3-pointers.

 Kooper Jacobi is scoring 10.2 points per game and averaging 5.3 rebounds for the Panthers.
 Zion Fruster is averaging 16.5 points and 3.8 rebounds.